How Often Can You Do IPL/At-Home Laser Hair Removal?

 Exceptions to the Rule

-There are one or two devices that are exceptions to this rule, depending on technology used.
+There are one or two devices that deviate from the norm.

 One is the JOVS Venus Pro which recommends 3x a week treatments in the start-up phase.